Runsolar/motodriver/README.md

 ## Import

-Include the library in your sketch code:
+Include the Motodriver library in your sketch code.
 ```
 #include <motodriver.h>
 ```